grahamgower/pyslim/docs/introduction.rst

    Their nodes are also samples.

 3. *The initial population:*
-   Everyone who was alive at the *start* of the simulation.
+   Everyone who was alive at the *start* of the simulation, whether or not they are ancestral to the final population.
    Their nodes are *not* samples.

 This last category is a common source of confusion: